unit_test_framework

 Segmentation fault

-This still “counts” as catching the bug, because the program exits with a non-zero exit status (as is the case failed assertion) and we are alerted to the presence of a bug.
+This still “counts” as catching the bug, because the program exits with a non-zero exit status (as is the case for a failed ASSERT) and we are alerted to the presence of a bug.